 - BWG (Birmingham Wire Gauge): Used for stainless steel

-Key Principle: Lower gauge numbers = Thicker material
+Key Principle: Lower gauge = thicker sheet

 Conversion Formula:

-Thicknessmm = Thicknessinches Γ 25.4
+Thicknessmm = Thicknessinches × 25.4

 Complete Technical Guide to Sheet Metal Gauge Systems